If you’ve only got a minute:

 3. Investing your SRS funds

-Unlike your CPF savings, your SRS monies cannot be utilized for housing and medical needs.
-While CPF offers interest rates of 2.5% p.a.
-(Ordinary Account) to 4% p.a. (for Special, MediSave, and Retirement Accounts), with additional interest rates for those age 55 and above, savings in your SRS account with the bank only earn you 0.05% interest p.a.
+Unlike your CPF savings, your SRS monies cannot be utilised for housing and medical needs.
+Savings in your SRS account earn you 0.05% interest p.a.

-Rather than leaving your SRS funds idle, invest them to enjoy potentially higher returns and accumulate tax-free returns as well.
+Rather than leaving your SRS funds idle, consider investing them to enjoy potentially higher returns.
+The investments accumulate tax-free returns as well.

 Make your SRS monies work harder for you by investing them in endowment plans, shares, exchange traded funds, real estate investment trusts, fixed deposits, Singapore Savings Bonds, and unit trusts.